Generalized saturation game: Paths vs stars

 Suppose there exists a joined component $C$ that is not yet good.
 Then Max plays as follows: he keeps his strategy of keeping all other components Hamiltonian or good with the modification that if Mini plays within a component, then Max claims an edge that makes $C$ Hamiltonian.
 If Mini connects a bad component $C'$ to a joined component $C$ making it bad, then if $|C|+|C'|< s$, it is valid to claim any edge within this component, and Max will claim an edge that will create a cycle containing all vertices of $C$.
 As $3S\ge s$ independently of $s$, no further nice components can be added to $C\cup C'$, thus this component becomes both good and bad and the number of components that are neither good nor bad (that are not nice) is zero again.

 Next, suppose Mini connects the joined component $C$ to a bad Hamiltonian component $C'$ with $|C|+|C'|\ge s$.
+If that happens, we still refer to this newly formed component as $C$.
+Similarly, later in the proof, adding new components to $C$ will cause this component to grow.
 Let $C_1,C_2$ be the nice components joined in $C$.
 Let $uv$ be the edge joining them with $v\in C_1,u\in C_2$.
-As $C_1$ and $C_2$ are cliques (otherwise, as we already concluded, Max would not have been forced to create $C$) the edge $e$ connecting $C$ and $C'$ must contain $u$ or $v$, since otherwise $e$ would create a $P_s$.
+As $C_1$ and $C_2$ are cliques (otherwise, as we already concluded, Max would not have been forced to create $C$) the edge $e$ connecting $C$ and $C'$ must contain $u$ or $v$, since otherwise $e$ would create a copy of $P_s$.
 Without loss of generality, we can assume $e=vw$ with $w\in C'$.

 If $|C'|\ge S$, then Max claims an edge $vz$ with $z\in C''$, a nice component of size $S$.
 This is a legal move by Lemma \ref{duplication}.
 Now Max applies Lemma \ref{addhanging} with $t=S$ and $v$ to obtain a vertex of degree $\Theta_s(n)$.